opendocsg/slw-judgments-backfill/2009_SGHC_93/report.md

 7       The obligations of a contractor who undertakes both the design and construction of particular works are well settled:

  iv.
-Gema Metal Ceilings v Iwatani Techno Construction [2000] SGHC 37 the Court found at [69] that the plaintiffs were responsible to the defendants not only for the supply of materials but also design (of the metal ceiling system for the Kuala Lumpur International Airport) and held at [70] that:
+Gema Metal Ceilings v Iwatani Techno Construction <span class="citation">[2000] SGHC 37</span> the Court found at [69] that the plaintiffs were responsible to the defendants not only for the supply of materials but also design (of the metal ceiling system for the Kuala Lumpur International Airport) and held at [70] that:

  The plaintiffs were aware of the requirements and specifications of the KLIA Project, and must be taken to have agreed to design a ceiling system which met those requirements.